-The state of a complete physical system S is described by positive definite self-adjoint operators ρ in a Hilbert space H ρ is equivalent to that of a vector in the Hilbert space.
-The components of the operator ρ in a basis are usually referred to as density matrix.
+The state of a complete physical system (including clocks, and if present, measuring devices and environment) S is described by positive definite self-adjoint operators $\rho$ in a Hilbert space H that of a vector in the Hilbert space.
+The components of the operator $\rho$ in a basis are usually referred to as the elements of the density matrix.
 The reason we are working with density matrices is that as we will see, when one works with real clocks there is loss of quantum coherence and this is more naturally discussed in terms of density matrices.

-We adopt the idea that a state is well defined when it allows to assign correctly probabilities to any property associated with a physical quantity.
-Particular cases of states are projectors on one-dimensional vector subspaces, in which case the information contained in
+We adopt the idea that a state is well defined when it allows to assign probabilities to any property associated with a physical quantity.
+Examples of states are projectors on one-dimensional vector subspaces, in which case the information contained in $\rho$ is equivalent to

-1 the typical systems with few degrees of freedom one usually studies in quantum mechanics
+&lt;sup>1 The typical systems with few degrees of freedom one usually studies in quantum mechanics

-The axiomatic we are presenting makes reference to a set of primitive concepts like system, state, events and the properties that constitute them, and physical quantities each of them associated with certain mathematical objects of the formalism of ordinary quantum mechanics.
+The axiomatic formulation we are presenting makes reference to a set of primitive concepts like system, state, events and the properties that constitute them, and physical quantities, each of them associated with certain mathematical objects of the formalism of ordinary quantum mechanics.
 All these are defined implicitly in the axioms just like in ordinary axiomatic quantum mechanics one defines system, state, measurement and physical quantities.
 The first axiom associates certain operators to the states and a Hilbert space to the systems.